-This will be a safe space, for people within the Black community to speak, for leaders of industry to listen, be educated and contribute; and for this shared experience to help mobilise efforts towards making a tangible difference across the board.
+This is a safe space for people within the Black community to speak, for leaders of industry and staff working within member organisations to listen, be educated and constructively contribute; and for this shared experience to help mobilise efforts towards making a tangible difference across the board.
 We can no longer be afraid to speak the truth, but we must speak this truth alongside constructive steps for the future, otherwise we will be in this same position 5 years from now.

 As well as Black members of staff and leadership, these discussions will also bring together I&D leads as well as people and talent leads within our ally organisations.
 We will candidly discuss what has failed and what we need to change and implement to do better.